-New SLP store openings: Setagaya-Kinuta
+New Smart Life store openings: Central Tokyo

-The Setagaya-Kinuta Store was the first new SLP store.
+The Setagaya-Kinuta Store was the first new Smart Life store.
 Customers are now steadily increasing there.
-Many customers are bringing in hardware purchased from other companies for repairs, increasing the store's customer base.
-This store was launched on a full-fledged basis in March 2016 and the Company invested around 400 million yen in this store opening due to its wide floor space of 300 tsubo.
+Many customers are bringing in hardware purchased from other companies for repairs, thus increasing the store's customer base.
+This store was launched on a full-fledged basis in March 2016 and the Company invested around 400 million yen in this store opening due to its wide floor space of 990 square meters.
 However, this is an exceptional case.
-The Company usually invests roughly 200 million yen in stores with a floor space of 100 to 150 tsubo, and roughly 40 million yen in stores that have all their fixtures and furnishings.
+The Company usually invests roughly 200 million yen in stores with a floor space of 330 to 495 square meters, and roughly 40 million yen in stores that have all their fixtures and furnishings.

-Since this is the first new SLP store, not a renovated store, the store does not have any existing customers.
-It is not attempting to attract customers with product sales as traditional PC DEPOT stores do.
+Since this is the first new Smart Life store, the store does not have any existing customers.
+It did not attempt to attract customers with product sales as traditional PC DEPOT stores do.
 Instead, first the store encourages customers to visit and then it attempts to gain their acceptance by providing them with services in which they can readily seek advice if they encounter any problems.
-It may take some time for the store to build up its popularity; however, customers will start counting on the store when they have difficulties with their smartphones, PCs, and tablets.
-Local residents will appreciate having such a store located in Setagaya.
+It takes some time for the store to build up its popularity; however, customers will start relying on the store when they have difficulties with their smartphones, PCs, and tablets.
+Local residents will also appreciate having such a store located in Setagaya.